naacl-org/naacl-2021-website/_pages/ethics/committee.md

 toc_sticky: true
 toc_icon: "cog"
 ---
+Please note that, in addition to the usual COIs measures, ethics reviewers will not be assigned papers from their country of affiliation in order to limit potential pressure or issues.

 - Alain Couillault, Association des Professionnels des Industries de la Langue(APIL), Montreuil, France
 - Alvin Grissom II (he/him), Haverford College, Haverford, USA
 - Amanda Stent  (they/them), Bloomberg, USA, UK and Pakistan